Showcasing OKAO vision face sensing technology with real-time image processing

 The team developed the app so that it also tapped the computing power of the GPU core by employing shaders, pieces of code executed on the GPU.
 This allowed faster image processing time, which was critical for previous models of iPhone with low battery capacity.

-Softeq’s team demonstrated excellent analytical skills in nailing the customer’s requirements and delivering a powerful iOS proof-of-concept app, which even functionally outperformed its Android counterpart.
+The Softeq team demonstrated excellent analytical skills in nailing the customer’s requirements.
+We delivered a powerful iOS proof-of-concept app, which ended up outperforming the functionality of the Android original.

 Omron appreciated the team’s development speed and deliverables quality, emphasizing the overall efficiency of the implementation initiative carried out by Softeq.